 In addition to providing professional, prompt service to our clients, WHS and Training Compliance Solutions Pty Ltd uses qualified, industry-experienced trainers to deliver up-to-date training and advice.
 As part of our vision to provide quality training, we ensure that we work collaboratively with our students, the local community, businesses, and organisations to ensure the success of our training.

 WHS and Training Compliance Solutions Pty Ltd.’s goal is to ensure that our clients’ training experience is both enjoyable and valuable.

 As training providers, we support and respect individuals’ differences, considering their cultural needs and adapting to them accordingly.
 Check out the available Calm Suicide Prevention Training Brisbane or Townsville workshops on our website, or express interest in future workshops.

 We offer 1 Day Calm Suicide Prevention Training Brisbane or Townsville for everyone who wants to be able to provide suicide first aid regardless of prior experience.
-During this one-day interactive course, participants will learn how to intervene and help prevent suicide immediately.
+During this one-day interactive Suicide prevention and suicide intervention course, participants will learn how to intervene and help prevent suicide immediately.

 In addition to providing training, we make it available to the community.
 Dates for upcoming events can be found here – training calendar.

-If your community or workplace would benefit from Calm Suicide Prevention Training or Calm Care Training, you can book a 1 Day Course.
+If your community or workplace would benefit from Calm Suicide prevention and suicide intervention Training or Calm Care Training, you can book a 1 Day Course.
 You can reach us by telephone or email at 0754 992 406 if you want to know about group rates.